 The "Mar I.A." series

-In an era when artificial intelligence generates representations of our most uninhibited “prompts” at unimaginable speeds, I present this series of paintings, which—without my realizing it at the time—I had already begun in 1998.
+In an era when artificial intelligence generates representations of our most uninhibited “prompts” at unimaginable speeds, I present this series of paintings, part of the Punk Baroque painting series which—without my realizing it at the time—I had already begun in 1998.

 That year, I produced a portrait of my school friend Marie as part of an analog photography laboratory course.
 This image now serves as the point of departure for a new body of work, reconfigured into painterly compositions and interwoven with figures, hairstyles, clothing, and other motifs drawn from diverse art-historical movements.